rabiadhikari/OrchidForDynamo/README.md

 <span style="color:red">**REVIT AND DYNAMO MUST BE CLOSED DURING INSTALLATION!**</span>

 The Orchid package may also be installed by manually copying files from the repository.
 This is only recommendable for experienced users!
-To install/update this way, please copy the content of the chosen version into your package folder path into the 'Orchid' folder!
+To install/update this way, please copy the content of the chosen root version into your package folder path into the 'Orchid' folder!
 Download is handled by either cloning or zipping the repository.
 The package folder path can be found in Dynamo via the menu item 'Settings' -> 'Manage Node and Package Paths'.

 Select the content according to your dynamo version!
 <pre>
 OrchidForDynamo
-├── Orchid_130    (for the dynamo 1.3.x branch)
+├─┬── **Orchid_130    (for the dynamo 1.3.x branch)**
+│ ├── Dynamo Core   (root for the Sandbox version)
+│ └── Dynamo Revit  (root for the Revit version)
-├── Orchid_200    (for the dynamo 2.0.x branch)
+├─┬── **Orchid_200    (for the dynamo 2.0.x branch)**
+│ ├── Dynamo Core   (root for the Sandbox version)
+│ └── Dynamo Revit  (root for the Revit version)
-├── Orchid_210    (for the dynamo 2.1.x branch)
+├─┬── **Orchid_210    (for the dynamo 2.1.x branch)**
+│ ├── Dynamo Core   (root for the Sandbox version)
+│ └── Dynamo Revit  (root for the Revit version)
-└── Orchid_220    (for the dynamo 2.2.x branch)
+└─┬── **Orchid_220    (for the dynamo 2.2.x branch)**
+  ├── Dynamo Core   (root for the Sandbox version)
+  └── Dynamo Revit  (root for the Revit version)
 </pre>

 ---